How to Wax Tile Floors: Everything You Need to Know

 Floor Preparation

-Preparing the floor before waxing tile floors is crucial for achieving a smooth and long-lasting finish.
-This involves several important steps, including removing furniture and appliances from the area, thoroughly cleaning the floor, and removing any old wax.
+Before you start waxing, proper floor prep is crucial in order to get a smooth finish that will last.
+Preparing involves taking a number of important steps: removing furniture and appliances from the area, cleaning the floor well, and removing any old wax.

 Removing Furniture